 ELEMENTARY FIELD DAY

 Games!
 That is what field day is all about.
-Elementary students compete to win the first, second, and third place ribbons in classic field day events such as 100-yard dash, sack race, water balloon toss, etc. All events are led by our leaders - the middle and high school students.
+Elementary students compete to win the first, second, and third place ribbons in classic and new field day events!
+All events are led by our Elementary PE teacher.